billdirks/billdirks.github.io/pelican/content/tracing_syscalls_from_python_with_gdb/tracing_syscalls_from_python_with_gdb.md

 We are going to use `gdb` to catch a network syscall and print a backtrace when it occurs.
 To enable `gdb` to print Python symbols and backtraces we have installed the debug build of Python into our Docker image.
 We have also installed some other tools to help us explore and do some text processing: `ps`, `strace`, and `perl`.

-Also included in the docker image is a Python script `demo.py` that makes a single http request and prints the results:
+Also included in the docker image is a Python script, `demo.py`, that makes a single http request and prints the results:

 ```
 import urllib.request